timbleman/Window_curtain_alarm/proof_of_concept/dummy_closer_workspace/dummy_project/README.md

 Basic functions are implemented and tested without the actual hardware:
 Parsing strings, setting and keeping track of time will be fully implemented.
 The motor control and socket interaction will only be implemented as a dummy, as this is highly platform dependent.
+Extensive unit testing using the uCUnit framework should reduce the amount of debugging on the embedded platform.

 ## Files and contents
 This section quickly discusses the files and their contents.
 For simplicity reasons, only the h-file is described, not the implemention.
+* action_executer.h: Executes an action created by the command_parser.
+* alarm_checker.h: Checks whether the curtain should be opened or closed now.
+Has to be called in a loop.
 * command_parser.h: Here user input strings are parsed into an action type.
+* configuration.h: Configures project build and testsuite execution.
 * main.c: This is the main file running the main loop.
 * motor_controller.h: This file handles the calibration and operation of the motor.
 * System.c: This file is for the uCUnit framework.
 The print function has to be changed when porting.